 Having elected to deploy Virtual AtoN, administrations should arrange for detailed information related to such aids to be made available to all concerned.

 Administrations should use all available means to ensure that mariners have the necessary information concerning the presence and purpose of virtual aids, including the intended duration of deployment.
 These means may include MSI broadcast via NAVTEX, INMARSAT Enhanced Group Call (EGC) or VHF/HF/MF radio.
-The administration should send specific notification to their hydrographic offices for inclusion in notices to mariners.
+The administration should send specific notification to their hydrographic offices for inclusion in notices to mariners and should correct and update relevant paper charts, electronic charts and nautical publications.

 As with other aids to navigation, mariners have an obligation to report malfunctioning virtual aids to navigation to the competent authority.